Omnipotent/Rimworld-Omni-QualityInsights/README.md

 ## Use

 * A new **Quality log** main button appears in the top bar.
+* The log is shown in the new **table view**, with sortable/resizable headers and persistent layout.
 * Select any **work table** to see a **Quality odds** gizmo; click it to choose a recipe and pawn to view odds for all qualities (Awful through Legendary).
-* In **Mod Settings**, you can enable the dev cheat and adjust the probability threshold and sample count.
+* In **Mod Settings**, you can:
+  * Enable the dev cheat and adjust the probability threshold and sample count.
+  * Adjust **table column widths**, which are saved automatically when you resize columns.

 ## Notes

 * Odds are estimated by sampling the **actual game method** that rolls quality, so they automatically stay correct with most quality-altering mods.
 * Legendary is only allowed if the pawn has Inspired Creativity or the Production Specialist role; the cheat respects this rule.
 * Handles both crafting and construction quality reliably, with proper pawn/skill attribution.
+* Table view was designed for performance: smooth scrolling, cached sorting, and lightweight rendering.
 * Performance optimized: results cache between input changes to avoid laggy UI interactions.